The primary goal of the MultiRacial Network (MRN) is to raise consciousness and awareness of multiracial issues in higher education

-Book Project on Identity Analogies in Higher Education and Student Affairs
+Book Project on Identity Analogies in Student Affairs in Higher Education.

-MRN is proud to support Dr. Aeriel A. Ashlee (St. Cloud State University) and incoming MRN co-chair Lisa Combs (Loyola University), co-editors of a forthcoming book project on identity analogies in higher education.
+MRN is proud to support Dr. Aeriel A. Ashlee (St. Cloud State University) and incoming MRN co-chair Lisa Combs (Loyola University), co-editors of a forthcoming book project on identity analogies in student affairs in higher education.
 They are soliciting chapter proposals for a book that explores the concept of identity analogies in higher education and student affairs.
 Identity analogies are comparisons and parallels drawn across and between different identity experiences to make meaning and explore possibilities of identity and allyship.
 Identity analogies do not signify sameness, but rather they build empathy across communities in ways that disrupt systems of oppression.
 It has been our observation that many higher education professionals use identity analogies to describe and explore social identities (e.g., transracial adoptees and multiracial students feeling like a caveat to our racial groups), but the concept of identity analogies has not yet been purposefully examined as a strategy for student development and learning.
 We are interested in explorations of identity analogies that demonstrate the transformative and empathetic potential of the practice.
-The purpose of the book is to examine identity analogies within student affairs and higher education through a framework of interconnectivity (Keating, 2012).
+The purpose of the book is to examine identity analogies within student affairs and higher education through a framework of interconnectivity (Keating, 2013).
+The framing of your proposal should be related to social justice pedagogy and how identity analogies are used as a vehicle to facilitate great understanding, learning, empathy, and/or allyship.
 We are particularly excited to receive submissions that explore identity analogies in the following contexts: teaching, advising, mentoring, supervising, faciliating, and counseling.
 We are also excited to receive submissions involving the following identity experiences: interfaith/religious identity, social class identity, age, and (Dis)Ability.

 Chapters might address the following questions: How and why do professionals use identity analogies in higher education and student affairs?
 What is empowering and educational about responsibly comparing experiences across identities?
 How do identity analogies serve as tools of empathy, understanding, and allyship?